Sheffield to Orkney by train and ferry

 Ferry vs. flight

 You’d be surprised how many of the Orkney islands have an airport!
 The main one (Kirkwall Airport) is on the biggest island.
-However, there are no direct flights to Orkney from anywhere outside of Scotland.
-If you travel from elsewhere in the UK, you will always have a layover.
+However, most direct flights to Orkney leave from elsewhere in Scotland.
+If you travel from abroad, you will always have a layover.
 From Sheffield you’d need to travel to Manchester, followed by taking two flights.
-The flights would cost around ยฃ400/โ‚ฌ470 for a return.
-Even if you were to take the train up to Aberdeen, you’re still looking at at least ยฃ144 for a one-way flight.
-By comparison, the ferry costs ยฃ25 for a foot passenger when booked a few months in advance.
-The price of train tickets depends on how far in advance you book them, and of course having a railcard helps.
+A one-way flight costs at least £225 per person from Edinburgh (reference date: April 2026).
+By comparison, the ferry costs £20-£42 for a foot passenger depending on the season.
+The price of train tickets depends on how far in advance you book them, and of course having a Railcard helps.
 Either way, taking the train and ferry to Orkney is likely to be much cheaper than flying!

 Conclusion

 In general, travelling from England to Aberdeen takes about the same time in both directions, with 1 or 2 changes.
-The total travel time to Orkney is roughly 12 hours.
-Aside from the overnight ferry on the way back (both times I was too stubborn to spend money on a cabin or pod), I enjoyed the journey and would definitely recommend everyone to travel to Orkney by train and ferry.
+The total travel time to Orkney from Sheffield is roughly 12 hours.
+Aside from the overnight ferry on the way back (due to not having a good night’s sleep or a rough crossing), I usually enjoy the journey.
+If you want to visit the island, I would always recommend to travel to Orkney by train and ferry.
 The views from the train between Edinburgh and Aberdeen are especially good!

 * This post includes an affiliate link.
-Booking your train ticket through this link helps maintain The Sustainable Travel Guide, as I receive a small commission (at no extra cost to you).
+Buying a Railcard through this link or booking your train ticket through this link helps maintain The Sustainable Travel Guide, as we both receive a small discount on our next train journeys (at no extra cost to you).
 I only share affiliate links for brands that I support, consider sustainable, and buy from myself.

 Leave a Reply